Argentina reopens soy oil, meal exports after tax hike

 "Registrations of the Sworn Declarations of Sale Abroad, corresponding to soybean meal and oil, is opened from 00:00 hs. on March 21, 2022," the agriculture ministry said in a statement late on Sunday.

 Argentine farmers will start to harvest the 2021/22 soy crop in the coming weeks, with global prices soaring due to Russia's invasion of Ukraine.
-The soy crop, hit by drought earlier in the year, is estimated at between 40 million-42 million tonnes.
+The soy crop, hit by drought earlier in the year, is estimated at 40 million to 42 million tonnes.

+The funds raised from the tax hike will be used to subsidize food production in Argentina, particularly wheat flour, which is used to make bread and pasta, Matias Kulfas, the country's production minister, said on Monday.

+"We will put the resources into a trust whose main objective will be to subsidize the price of flour in the domestic market to maintain the prices seen in February," Kulfas told reporters, citing the Ukraine war's impact on inflation.

-The country's chamber of grains exporters and processors CIARA-CEC has strongly criticized the tax hike, saying it threatens the industry and that it was "analyzing all legal avenues" to take against the measure.
+CIARA-CEC, the country's chamber of grains exporters and processors, has strongly criticized the tax increase, saying it threatens the industry and that it was "analyzing all legal avenues" to take against the measure.

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))